6 Simple Outdoor Exercises

 - Go to a swimming pool and swim a couple of laps.
 You will be surprised how it isn’t as easy as it was when you were a kid.

-This can be fun way to exercise.
+These can be fun ways to exercise.
 Bring your kids, meet a friend or find like-minded people at the park to participate with.
-Do you have ideas of fun outdoor exercises?
-Comment below to share with me and others.
-Let’s get outside and enjoy the warm weather when we can!
+Just get outside and enjoy the warm weather!